18F/18f.gsa.gov/_posts/2015-04-24-agile-developments-secret-weapon-transparency.md

 5.  **Builds:** the build script includes any new modules
 6.  **Deploys:** deploys to the target environments (e.g., staging) successfully
 7.  **Migrates:** the build script updates the database schema if necessary; the install migrates data, when appropriate
-8.  **Reviewed** - customers have reviewed the story and confirmed that it meets their expectations
+8.  **Reviewed:** customers have reviewed the story and confirmed that it meets their expectations
-9.  **Fixed** - all known bugs have been fixed or scheduled as their own stories
+9.  **Fixed:** all known bugs have been fixed or scheduled as their own stories
-10. **Accepted** - customers agree that the story is finished
+10. **Accepted:** customers agree that the story is finished
-11. **Documented** - when appropriate, documentation such as a training guide is created or updated
+11. **Documented:** when appropriate, documentation such as a training guide is created or updated

 Unless you know when user stories are truly done, you’ll have little — if any — insight into the performance of your Agile team.
 As you assess